andreburto/character_maker/README.md

 ## To Do

-1. Reinstate `llm_debug` to show prompts when debugging.
-2. Add more character attributes to the workflow.
+1. Add more character attributes to the workflow.
-3. Use sqlite to store characters.
+2. Use sqlite to store characters.
-4. Add a web form to make creating characters easier.
+3. Add a web form to make creating characters easier.
-5. Replace the `get_country_choice` with a random picker from a list, but have an LLM generate the list.
+4. Replace the `get_country_choice` with a random picker from a list, but have an LLM generate the list.
-6. Turn this into a serverless app.
+5. Turn this into a serverless app.
-7. Add documentation.
+6. Add documentation.
-8. Add tests.
+7. Add tests.

 ## Update Log

+**2025-12-28:** Trying to build a chain of thought, but Llama still gets chatty with responses.

 **2025-12-22:** Started working on the workflow, so users can start the character creation with a prompt.